climate-cooperative/home-energy-calculator/README.md

 ## Local Development

-This service utilizes webpack and babel to build the static assets and host the local development server.
+This service utilizes vite to build the static assets and host the local development server.

 `npm start`